jucron/restaurant-backend/README.md

 * Fetch a Menu by its name

 Note: Menu will hold the time registry in which the last Meal/Beverage was created
+### Consumption management _(work in progress)_
+* Create a Consumption for a Client's Order with quantity, Consumable
+* Delete a Consumption previously created
+* Fetch Client's Consumption List and total value
-### Meals and Beverages management _(work in progress)_
+### Consumable management _(work in progress)_
-* Create a Meal/Beverage and associate it with an existing Menu
+* Create a Consumable, with type (like Meal/Beverage), and associate it with an existing Menu
-* Take Client's Order: assigning a Meal/Beverage to An Order from an existing Menu
-* Remove a Meal/Beverage from an Order
 * Delete a Meal/Beverage, also removing its Menu's reference
 ### Workers management _(work in progress)_
 * Create a worker, with type (Waiter, Cook, etc.), and associate with a Login account